dhellmann/pymotw/PyMOTW/profile/index.rst

 runctx()
 ========

-Of course, it's not always easy to construct the expression to pass to ``run()``.
-Sometimes it is easier to build a simple expression and run it in a context with globals and locals, using ``runctx()``.
+Sometimes, instead of constructing a complex expression for ``run()``, it is easier to build a simple expression and pass it parameters through a context, using ``runctx()``.

 .. include:: profile_runctx.py
     :literal:
     :start-after: #end_pymotw_header

 In this example, the value of "n" is passed through the local variable context instead of being embedded directly in the statement passed to ``runctx()``.

 ::